nkallen/querulous/README.markdown

 ## Reporting problems

-The Github issue tracker is [here](http://github.com/nkallen/querulous/issues).
+If you run into any trouble or find bugs, please report them via [the Github issue tracker](http://github.com/nkallen/querulous/issues).

 ## Contributors